UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms

-Most of the state-of-the-art works in the literature on SAGIN are focused on the use of RL approaches, while the heuristic approach has hardly been addressed.
-Furthermore, some research efforts address UAV network challenges from the non-learning perspective, such as in \cite{MAhdi2018comm,RZhang_2017_mount, RZhang_2018_TWC, Jiang_Xu_19, WangWei21,Cui19,JiangXu20} which are developed based on successive convex approximation, penalty-based algorithms, and spatial average throughput for general and single UAV scenarios.
-In the same context, the authors in \cite{Nguyen_gcom19} model the problem of $2$D placement of UAVs and channel allocation as a non-convex problem which is decoupled into two sub-problems.
-To solve the problem, the difference between convex functions optimization and quadratic transformation technique's are adopted.
-It is assumed that ground users are served by UAVs which are connected to the core network through a ground BS.
+In recent years, both learning and non-learning-based methods have been proposed in the literature for optimally planning UAVs in various missions on a SAGIN.
+Most state-of-the-art works are focused on the use of RL approaches, while heuristic approaches are not included in the discussion.
+There are some research efforts addressing UAV network challenges from the non-learning perspective, such as in \cite{MAhdi2018comm,RZhang_2017_mount, RZhang_2018_TWC, Jiang_Xu_19, WangWei21,Cui19,JiangXu20}, which are developed based on successive convex approximation, penalty-based algorithms, and spatial average throughput for general and single UAV scenarios.
+In the same context, the authors in \cite{Nguyen_gcom19} model the problem of two-dimensional ($2$D) placement of UAVs and channel allocation as a non-convex problem which is decoupled into two sub-problems.
+To solve the problem, the difference between convex functions optimization and quadratic transformation techniques is adopted.
+It is assumed that ground users served by UAVs are connected to the core network through a ground BS.
 These non-learning-based solutions may not be tractable for very complex and dynamic environments with high numbers of users and multiple UAVs.
-On the other side, they require some prior knowledge about the system (e.g. the locations of users) which is impractical for real-time solutions.
-In this regard, learning algorithms can assist in solving problems iteratively through learning form the system with low complexity and without the need for the full prior information of the system.
+In addition, they require some prior knowledge about the system (e.g. the locations of users) which is impractical for real-time solutions.
+In this regard, learning algorithms can assist in solving problems iteratively through learning from the system with low complexity and without the need for the full prior information of the system.